Pablosxz/API-ComputerVisionAndGenAI/README.md

-# Pet Emotion Detector and Tips Generator for Pet Owners
+# Emotion Detector and Tips Generator for Pet Owners

 ## 📃 Table of Contents